kevinsea/Insight-Wiki-Stage/Proposed 4.0 Changes.md

 * Be Simple - if it gets too icky, you'll pay for it later.
 * Be Fast - high-performance is key.
 All of this will be runtime-compiled into fast code.
 I promise.

-Since this will be a major release, I'll be allowing breaking changes in order to make v4.0 "Be Natural".
-If things are going to break, my goals will be to:

-* Have any breaking changes detected by compilation.
-* Have an easy upgrade path (e.g. rename a class or member).
-* Support a "Compatibility" assembly for deprecated methods that I'd like to get rid of, but you might not have time to update/test your code.

-Below is the proposed documentation for v4.0, as I expect it to end up.
-(I haven't written the code yet, so there will probably be changes.)
-Differences from v3.x will be noted.
+Since this is a major release, I've allowed some features to be removed/broken so that the 4.x API is nice and clean.
+The good news is that there will be a v3.x compatibility library that you can drop in to get almost all of the functionality back.

 Reader Notes:

 * For clarity, much of the SQL below has been truncated.
 * All of the QuerySql methods have a corresponding Query method that takes a proc name rather than SQL.
+And Async, of course.

+## Changes from v3.x ##

+* DefaultGraphAttribute has been replaced by the RecordsetAttribute
+* Extension methods that used to take a withGraph(s) parameter now take a returns parameter.

+## Not Yet in v4.0-alpha1 ##

+* v3.x Compatibility Library - this will be in alpha2.
+* Fluent Configuration
+* More than two levels of children on an interface.

+## Upgrading from Previous Versions ##

+* If you didn't use the Graph class, v4.x should be a drop in replacement.
+* If you did use the Graph class, then you can make a few changes or wait for the 3.x Compatibility Library in 4.0.0-alpha2.

+**I'd like to know what things don't compile without changes on 4.x, so if you drop it in and things don't work, please let me know.**

 # Returning Objects #

 When you return data from a Query, Insight converts the results to a list of objects.

-By default, Query<T> will return a list of T.
+By default, `Query<T>` will return a list of T.

 	List<Beer> yum = c.QuerySql<Beer>("SELECT * FROM Beer");